 If a subsequent PCR test returns negative and you have no Covid symptoms, you may then come to the festival.

 If at any point during the ten days prior to the festival, you or a member of your group has tested positive for Covid-19, displayed any recognised symptoms of Covid-19, or been in contact with anyone who has tested positive for Covid-19, then you or that group member should not attend the festival.
-Please see our FAQs with regards to refunds in this situation.

 WHAT HAPPENS ON SITE?